Sign up on our e-list for all the news!

 During the conversion process, Tom remembered Leach’s question and began to explore on his own, the work of stoneware and porcelain pottery.
 Tom’s beautiful and functional work can be found in many public and private collections.

-“They are always subtly changing.
-I’m not trying to come up with the best pots or an unending stream of pots, but rather the goal is to produce pots with functional form and eye-pleasing color, texture and shape that people will put to use.”
+“The goal is to produce pots with functional form and eye-pleasing color, texture and shape that people will put to use,” said Tom Larkin, potter.